 La Fontaine’s fable, entitled La Chatte métamorphosée en femme (II. xviii), is about a metamorphosis — a cat is “successfully” transformed into a woman — the purpose of which, i.e. the metamorphosis, is to tell that a metamorphosis is not possible, which is somewhat paradoxical.
 The metamorphosis that has occurred goes amiss.
 In other words, the exemplum shows that, if taken away, what nature has ordained, le naturel, will always return.
 As the French proverb goes: Chassez [chase away] le naturel, il revient au galop [it comes galloping back].
 So our cat has been turned into a woman, but the woman’s instincts, the core, are those of a cat.
 Let us read the fables.

-La Fontaine: The Cat Metamorphosed into a Maid
+La Fontaine: The Cat Changed into a Woman

 La Fontaine, however, does not tell us the rest of the story, i.e. what happens to the cat-woman.
 He simply writes a moral according to which one cannot change: “Old habits die hard.”
 It is as Horace wrote:Limit your desires (Horace, Epistles, Book I, ii, lines 55-71) A jar will long retain the odor of what it was Dipped in when new. (lines 69-70) The Delights of Nature (Horace, Epistles, Book I. x, lines 1-25) Drive Nature off with a pitchfork, she’ll still press back, And secretly burst in triumph through your sad disdain. (lines 24-25)